Kathy Maister's Start Cooking

 White: This variety is one of the newest to western culture, and it has a very pale yellow color and is quite subtle in flavor.
 It is the least processed of all teas and is rarer.
 Adding a little sugar or keeping it plain is the way to go.

 Oolong: It’s a funny name for a very pricey kind of tea.
 Most people think that oolong teas taste something like peaches.
-The flavour can best be described as a cross between green and black tea — not too strong and not too wimpy.
+The flavor can best be described as a cross between green and black tea — not too strong and not too wimpy.
 Drink it straight or with a shot of sugar.
 There’s lot of talk about oolong promoting weight loss, but that’s yet to be proven.

 Flavored/Herbals: These are not really true teas, but rather a mixture of flowers, herbs and spices.
 Herbals are thought to have medicinal properties; for example, Chamomile is often recommended for good digestion.
 Flavored teas have also gained popularity, and the varieties are endless: peppermint, banana, vanilla and anything else tea-preneurs have invented.